bryanfks-dev/Courtly-Service/docs/REVIEWS_RESPONSE.md

 #### Possible HTTP status codes

 - `200 OK`: when response is success
-- `400 BAD REQUEST`: when either invalid vendor id or invalid court id or fails to validate request body
+- `400 BAD REQUEST`: when either invalid vendor id or invalid court type or fails to validate request body
 - `403 FORBIDDEN`: when either user haven't book the court or user has reviewed the court
-- `500 INTERNAL SERVER ERROR`: when either fails to check user has book a court or fails getting court data or fails checking court has been reviewed by user or fails to create review
+- `500 INTERNAL SERVER ERROR`: when either fails to check user has book a court or fails getting court data or fails checking court has been reviewed by user or fails to get court type data or fails to create review